Can Thailand unite ASEAN to pile pressure on Myanmar? – DW – 12/20/2024

 "Unless the Myanmar military is serious about peace, these talks will be extremely limited.
 You can't approach any diplomacy on Myanmar without a clear understanding that the military is the root cause of all the problems," he told DW.

-Mathieson stressed that the junta claims to hold elections shouldn't be taken seriously.
+Mathieson stressed that the junta's claims to hold elections shouldn't be taken seriously.

 "No one should be taking these claims seriously.
 This is a trap of diplomacy.
 If any interlocutor takes election preparations seriously, they have doomed the country to prolonged conflict," he underlined.